 BSL and Deaf Studies

-BSL and Deaf Studies at the University of Central Lancashire has great heritage with over 25 years of teaching.
+BSL and Deaf Studies at the University of Central Lancashire has great heritage with nearly 30 years of teaching.
 It is estimated that more than 60% of BSL/English interpreters working in the UK have been taught at the University.

-British Sign Language (BSL), sign linguistics and deaf studies at the University of Central Lancashire have long been recognised for world-leading research, continuous top student satisfaction rates and pioneering work on the development of employability skills, which by studying with us, means that you can benefit from us as the leading Higher Educational Institution in the UK for the training of BSL-English interpreters.
+British Sign Language (BSL), sign linguistics and deaf studies at the University of Central Lancashire have long been recognised for world-leading research, continuous top student satisfaction rates and pioneering work on the development of employability skills.

 Why choose us?

 - It is estimated that more than 60% of British Sign Language/ English interpreters working in the UK have been taught on our courses.

 - The University of Central Lancashire celebrated 25 years of teaching British Sign Language and Deaf Studies in 2018.